spatialcarpentry/basics/index.md

 {% include JB/setup %}

-## Goals/Objectives
+## Objectives

-After completing this workshop, you will:
+After completing this section, you will:

 1. Know what separates spatial data from other data types
 2. Understand the main families of spatial data - Raster data and vector data.
 3. Know the basics of projections and coordinate systems

 ## You will need:

 - A working QGIS installation with the iRods Plugin installed.
 - A registered iPlant account with access to the iPlant Data Store

 ## Topics